 David Prado Perucha/Shutterstock

 Severe morning sickness, also known as hyperemesis gravidarum, can be inherited.
 Although it’s rare, recurrent miscarriages can sometimes be caused by a chromosome issue passed down from parents to their daughters.
 If you’re looking to start a family, it’s a good idea to ask your mom for some more details about how her pregnancies went, and report any news back to your health-care provider.
-Check out 12 more things your mother’s health reveals about you.
+In addition to reproductive health, it’s important to know these 12 other things your mother’s health reveals about you.

 Drinking too much